marcinjahn/technology-notebook/src/docs/computers/security/cryptography/basic-terms.md

 Encrypting some data with a public key ensures that only an owner of the private key will be able to read it.

-The size of data to be encrypted cannot be too big.
+The size of data to be encrypted cannot be too big (~500 characters).
 Usually, the symmetric key gets encrypted with a public key, and then the parties use that symmetric key to encrypt the actual messages.
 Additionally, symmetric encryption/decryption is much faster than asymmetric operations.

+### Authenticated Encryption

+Similarly to symmetric encryption, we need a way to be sure that we got a public key of the entity we believe we got it from.
+If we don't have a way to verify that then the key exchange is unauthenticated.

+Asymmetric communication can be authenticated (one-sided authentication) or mutually authenticated.

 ### Digital Signature